Abdominoplasty After Weight Loss

 Extended Abdominoplasty

 The procedure involves a longer incision beyond the hips.
-It addresses excess skin and tissue on the sides of the abdomen and the lower back.
+It removes excess skin and tissue on the sides of the abdomen and the lower back.
 This procedure suits patients with significant excess skin and tissue in the front and sides of the abdomen.

 Mini Abdominoplasty

 Mini abdominoplasty is a less invasive variation of the full abdominoplasty.
-The smaller incision primarily addresses excess skin and tissue on the lower abdomen below the navel.
+The smaller incision primarily targets excess skin and tissue on the lower abdomen below the navel.
 This procedure suits people with mild to moderate excess skin and tissue in the lower abdominal region.

 Reverse Abdominoplasty